mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 Function calling enables LLMs (Large Language Models) to connect with external tools to gather information, execute actions, convert natural language into structured data, and much more.
 Function calling thus enables the model to intelligently decide when to let the Mendix app call one or more predefined function microflows to gather additional information to include in the assistant's response.

 OpenAI does not call the function.
 The model returns a tool call JSON structure that is used to build the input of the function(s) so that they can be executed as part of the chat completions operation.
 Functions in Mendix are essentially microflows that can be registered within the request to the LLM​.
-The OpenAI connector takes care of handling the tool call response as well as executing the function microflow(s) until the API returns the final assistant's response.
+The OpenAI connector takes care of handling the tool call response as well as executing the function microflow(s) until the API returns the assistant's final response.

 Function microflows take a single input parameter of type string and must return a string.

 {{% alert color="warning" %}}
-Function calling is a very powerful capability, but this also introduces potential risks.
-Function microflows do not respect any entity access rules for the current end-user.
-Make sure to retrieve and return only information that the end-user is allowed to view, otherwise confidential information may be visible to the current end-user in the assistant's response.
+Function calling is a very powerful capability, but may be used with caution.
+Please note that function microflows run in the context of the current user without enforcing entity-access.
+You can use `$currentUser` in XPath queries to ensure you retrieve and return only information that the end-user is allowed to view; otherwise confidential information may become visible to the current end-user in the assistant's response.

 Mendix also strongly advises that you build user confirmation logic into function microflows that have a potential impact on the world on behalf of the end-user, for example sending an email, posting online, or making a purchase.
 {{% /alert %}}

-You can use function calling in all chat completions operations by adding a `ToolCollection` with a `Tool` via the [Tools: Add Function to Request](/appstore/modules/genai/genai-commons/#add-function) operation.
+You can use function calling in all chat completions operations by adding a `ToolCollection` with a `Function` via the [Tools: Add Function to Request](/appstore/modules/genai/genai-commons/#add-function) operation.

 For more information, see [Function Calling](/appstore/modules/genai/concepts/function-calling/).

 #### 3.2.4 Vision {#chatcompletions-vision}

-Vision enables models like GPT-4 Turbo to interpret and analyze images, allowing them to answer questions and perform tasks related to visual content.
+Vision enables models like GPT-4o and GPT-4 Turbo to interpret and analyze images, allowing them to answer questions and perform tasks related to visual content.
 This integration of computer vision and language processing enhances the model's comprehension and makes it valuable for tasks involving visual information.
 To make use of vision inside the OpenAI connector, an optional [FileCollection](/appstore/modules/genai/genai-commons/#filecollection) containing one or multiple images must be sent along with a single message.

-You can use vision in all chat completions operations by providing the optional input parameter `FileCollection`.

-Use the two helper microflows [Files: Initialize Collection with OpenAI File](#initialize-filecollection) and [Files: Add File to Collection](#add-file) to construct the input with either `FileDocuments` (for vision it needs to be of type `Image`) or `URLs`.

 For `Chat Completions without History` the `FileCollection` is an optional input parameter, while for `Chat Completions with History` it can optionally be added to individual user messages using [Chat: Add Message to Request](/appstore/modules/genai/genai-commons/#add-message).

+Use the two helper microflows [Files: Initialize Collection with OpenAI File](#initialize-filecollection) and [Files: Add OpenAIFile to Collection](#add-file) to construct the input with either `FileDocuments` (for vision it needs to be of type `Image`) or `URLs`.
+The same file operations exposed by the GenAI commons module can be used for vision requests with the OpenAIConnector, however they do not support the optional `Detail` attribute of the [OpenAIFileContent](#openaifile-content) entity.

 {{% alert color="info" %}}
 OpenAI and Azure OpenAI for vision do not yet provide feature parity when it comes to combining functionalities, i.e., Azure OpenAI currently does not support the use of JSON mode and function calling in combination with image (vision) input.